JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab1-WorkingWithBasicFunctions.md

 12. Leave the Power Fx REPL open, as you will use it again in the next exercise.

-## Exercise 3: Execute basic functions using Power Fx
+## Exercise 3: Execute basic functions using Power Fx REPL

+> [!IMPORTANT]
+> If you encountered any issues installing Visual Studio Code or the Power Platform Tools extension in Lab 0, or in completing Exercise 1, then please skip ahead to Exercise 4, and then Exercise 5 and 6.

 1. In the Power Fx REPL, run the following functions to intialize some variables; these will be used throughout the rest of this exercise: